KDE/md4qt/known_issues.md

 will provide compelling reasons to do exactly as in CommonMark in this case, I will work with this question.

+The same issue is in blockquotes too.

+**Interested in this question may start a discussion with me [here](https://invent.kde.org/libraries/md4qt/-/issues/5).**

 # 2. Content of task list item

 GitHub treats everything after task list item as paragraph.
 I.e.